john-carroll-sw/gpt-4o-object-detection-in-image-folder/README.md

 3. **View Results**: The script will process each image and output the detection results.
 The results can be found in the specified output directory or console, based on your configuration.

+## Optimizations

+- Processing multiple images in one single request to the model might be more optimal.
+You’re essentially batching the images together.
+This means that instead of making separate API calls for each image (which would each have their own overhead costs such as network latency, server processing time, etc.), you make a single API call that includes all the images.
+- URLs are easier to manage and reuse, especially when dealing with multiple images over extended interactions, and for that reason OpenAI suggests passing images via URL's instead of base64
+- The latency of the model can also be improved by downsizing your images ahead of time to be less than the maximum size they are expected them to be.
+For low res mode, we expect a 512px x 512px image.
+For high res mode, the short side of the image should be less than 768px and the long side should be less than 2,000px. (https://platform.openai.com/docs/guides/vision/managing-images)
+- General guidance on reducing latency: [The LLM Latency Guidebook: Optimizing Response Times for GenAI Applications - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/the-llm-latency-guidebook-optimizing-response-times-for-genai/ba-p/4131994)

 ## Contributing

 Contributions to this project are welcome.
 Please follow the standard fork-and-pull request workflow.
 If you plan to introduce a major change, it's best to open an issue first to discuss it.